samuelmoiwa/100-days-of-python/README.md

       topic you are on

 * make a PR after completing your tasks for the day
-* The PR will b reviewed and merged into the develop branch...
+* The PR will be reviewed and merged into the develop branch...

 **You are welcome to join**